funkindy/ranker/README.md

 2. Create virtual environment and install packages with `$ pip install -r requirements.txt`
 3. Install node.js and then packages with `$ npm install`
 4. Build assets with `$ npm run build`
 5. Create Postgresql database, change database name and user/password in [settings](/ranker/settings/dev.py) if needed.
-All defaults are `ranker`
+Default value for database, user and password is `ranker`
 6. Migrate the database:

 ```